 What is the gut exactly?

-“When most people think of the gut, they often just think of the stomach, when in fact, your gastrointestinal tract is the nine-metre tube that starts at the mouth and ends at the back passage (anus).
+“When most people think of the gut, they often just think of the stomach, when in fact, your gastrointestinal tract is the nine-meter tube that starts at the mouth and ends at the back passage (anus).

 Your gut lining is only one cell level thick (compared to your skin, which is seven layers) so if that lining breaks down, your immune system will be exposed to foreign particles from food, bacteria, and other microbes.